1404Samyak/Unified-AI-Intelligence-Dashboard/README.md

   academics.*
 ```

 `public.users` is intentionally not seeded.
-It is filled only when students/admins register from the app.
+It is filled only when students register from the app.

 Start Postgres with Docker: